caitbopp/tweet-translator/README.md

 ## Features

 This webpage features semantic HTML as well as responsive design.
-The page has 2 break points (768px and 992px) and will display nicely across any size screen.
+The page will display nicely across any size screen.

 ## Credits